Joseph Hull

-Rev. Joseph Hull (1596-1665) led a congregation of 104 from England to Massachusetts in 1635.
+Rev. Joseph Hull (1596–1665) led a congregation of 104 from England to Massachusetts in 1635.
 He founded the Cape Cod town of Barnstable in 1639 and served as one of Maine’s earliest ministers.
 Hull's willingness to preach without approval from church officials and his efforts to chart a middle course between Anglicans and Puritans resulted in repeated conflicts with religious and colonial authorities.

-England: 1596-1635
+England: 1596–1635

 Baptized on 25 April 1596, Joseph Hull was the youngest son of yeoman Thomas Hull and Joane Peson of Crewkerne, Somerset.
-He began his studies at St. Mary’s College, Oxford, on 22 May 1612 and earned a bachelor’s degree on 14 November 1614.
-He was ordained as a deacon by Bishop William Cotton of Exeter on 23 May 1619 in the Parish Church of St. Mary the Virgin, Silverton, Devon, and was appointed rector of St. Mary's Church, North Leigh, Devon, on 28 March 1622.
+He began his studies at St. Mary's College, Oxford, on 22 May 1612 and earned a bachelor's degree on 14 November 1614.
+He was ordained as a deacon by Bishop William Cotton of Exeter on 23 May 1619 in the Parish Church of St. Mary the Virgin, Silverton, Devon, and was appointed rector of St. Giles' Church, Northleigh, Devon, on 28 March 1622.
 He would serve the parish 11 years.

-Hull’s first wife, whose name is unknown, died during or soon after the birth of her seventh child in 1632.
+Hull's first wife, whose name is unknown, died during or soon after the birth of her seventh child in 1632.
 Hull married Agnes (surname unknown) in St. Cuthbert's Church, Wells on 13 March 1633 and resigned at North Leigh the following day.
 In April, he began working as a curate in the Broadway Parish, Somerset.
 Hull's decision to return to his native Somerset might have ensured relatives were available to support Agnes, then 23, as she became stepmother to a large family of young children.

-Throughout his career, Hull refused to allow those in “ecclesiastical authority over him” to dictate when and where he could minister.
-In September 1629, wardens of the Crewkerne parish had been cited for allowing Hull and two other ministers to preach without license and without registration in the parish’s Book of Strange Preachers.
+Throughout his career, Hull refused to allow those in "ecclesiastical authority over him" to dictate when and where he could minister.
+In September 1629, wardens of the Crewkerne parish had been cited for allowing Hull and two other ministers to preach without license and without registration in the parish's Book of Strange Preachers.
 In January 1635, Hull reportedly preached in Glastonbury, “saying that judgment hung over the land and that first it would fall on the clergy and then the laity.”
 That same month, he was prosecuted for preaching without license.
 Hull failed to respond to the charges, and in February 1635, he was expelled from the Church of England.
 Before the end of the following month, the 40-year-old minister had gathered a congregation of 104 and set sail for New England.